DD-103 Universal Digital Dial

 The DD-103 has two operating controls, BAND and MODE/CAL, on the front panel, and a CALIBRATE button on the rear.
 Both BAND and MODE/CAL have dual functions as determined by the CALIBRATE button.

 The BAND selector is a 3 position switch that is used to select any one of up to 32 bands by stepping up or down until the desired band is reached.
-The switch is returned to center when the desired band is reached.
+The switch should be returned to center when the desired band is reached.

 The MODE/CAL control is a potentiometer that is used to select AM, CW, LSB or USB.